-The Yankee Whipper is my favorite feeder currently in my backyard.
+I think that the Yankee Whipper is the best squirrel proof bird feeder in my backyard.

 The Flipper is a high capacity feeder with curved perches that my cardinals find easy to use.
 The metal components on this feeder are a beautiful shade of Midnight Blue.
 I think the design is elegant and looks spectacular in my yard.

 Here is a close up look at the Yankee Whipper that shows the curved perches and how they collapse when a squirrel tries to use them.